 That’s where I met women doing interesting things.
 Mrs. C. used to feed me stale cookies from a tin and strong tea in a china cup.
 She’d tell me how she waited tables at the motorcycle bar down the street from her cottage.
 I wasn’t from Alpine County, like she was, and it made me feel more connected to learn her stories; to know what it was like before bikers, tourists, and sports enthusiasts replaced ranchers, loggers, and miners.
 Old one-eyed E. told me fantastic tales.
 Before becoming an invalid who paid me a quarter to deliver her weekly six-pack of Coors (my mother ran the general store), she used to ride the backcountry alone on horseback.
 She repaired the telegraph lines and pushed cattle like J. still did.
 Eventually, I pushed cattle to those same summer pastures in the Sierra Nevadas once J. realized I could sit a saddle.
 I rode the backcountry alone, too, and waited tables to go to college.

 I know what women do out west.
-I’ve lived in all western states except Colorado, Wyoming and Oregon.
-But where are these stories in the written record?
+I’ve lived in most of the western states where dramatic landscapes and perseverance shape women.
+But where are their stories in the written record?
 Oral traditions are often overlooked or discounted.
 It has never served us to believe that if society didn’t record it in print, it didn’t happen.
 Not to mention, those who recorded history were often biased or wrong.
 As a writer, I listen for what was omitted.
 I learned to find places the Washo elders told me about, minding my way around the spirits and water babies.
 Historians might dismiss such tales as legend or scare tactics to keep children away from dangerous holes on the rivers and yet, I found buttons where they said two blind sisters lived in a wikiup.
 I found centuries-old holes pounded into granite where waters met and Washo once gathered to grind pine nuts.
-I became a story-catcher, reclaiming voices from the fringe.
+I became a story-catcher, recovering voices from the fringe.